artisticat1/obsidian-latex-suite/DOCS.md

 You can [view snippets written by others and share your own snippets here](https://github.com/artisticat1/obsidian-latex-suite/discussions/50).

 > [!WARNING]
-> Snippet/variable files are interpreted as JavaScript and can execute arbitrary code.
+> Snippet files are interpreted as JavaScript and can execute arbitrary code.
 > Always be careful with snippets shared from others to avoid running malicious code.